LFL077/7051CEM/README.md

 <br>

-# Title (provisional): "Development and evaluation of Reinforcement Learning strategies for landing a simulated 1:10th scale SpaceX Falcon 9 using the `PyFlyt Rocket-Landing-v0` environment."
+# Title (provisional): "Development and Evaluation of Reinforcement Learning Strategies for Autonomous Rocket Landing using PyFlyt"

 <br>